 In fact, Kerry visited Damascus before Pelosi, also over objections from the Bush administration, in December 2006.
 Thus, he was a natural choice to assist the Obama administration when, within a month of his inauguration, the new president decided to reach out to the dictator of Syria.

-After meeting with Assad in Damascus, the sophisticate from Massachusetts stated, with his customary pretentiousness:
+Furthermore, after meeting with Assad in Damascus in 2010, the sophisticate from Massachusetts stated, with his customary pretentiousness:

 Let me just say that I am . . . absolutely convinced that carefully calibrated diplomacy, that if that is what we engage in, that Syria will play a very important role in achieving a comprehensive peace in the region and in putting an end to the five decades of conflict that have plagued everybody in this region.
 That’s our hope, that’s our challenge, and we’re committed to continue to work at it.